U.S. Stocks Fall After Apple's Sales Warning

 By Anna Hirtenstein and Karen Langley

-The Dow Jones Industrial Average fell Tuesday after Apple warned that its revenue may be lower than forecast due to the coronavirus outbreak in China, one of the most significant indications yet of the impact on multinational businesses.
+The Dow Jones Industrial Average dropped Tuesday after Apple warned its revenue may be lower than forecast due to the coronavirus in China, one of the most significant indications yet of the outbreak's impact on multinational businesses.

-The Dow dropped 156 points, or 0.5%, and the S&P 500 slid 0.2%.
-After spending most of the day trading in negative territory, the tech-heavy Nasdaq Composite turned positive in the afternoon, gaining 0.1%.
+After spending most of the day in negative territory, the tech-heavy Nasdaq Composite turned positive in the afternoon, gaining 1.57 points, less than 0.1%, to 9732.74, a new record close.

-Shares of Apple declined 1.7% after the technology giant said revenue this quarter won't reach its targeted range of $63 billion to $67 billion as the virus has limited iPhone production and curtailed demand in China.
+Shares of Apple declined $5.95, or 1.8%, to $319 after the technology giant said revenue this quarter won't reach its targeted range of $63 billion to $67 billion as the virus has limited iPhone production and curtailed demand in China.

 "This is a reality check that it's really happening," said Kit Juckes, a macro strategist at Société Générale.
 "While it's not a big surprise that the global economy has been affected all the way to California tech, some people take this as a confirmation."